Elizabeth I: Spain

 When no invasion came, the nation rejoiced.
 Elizabeth's procession to a thanksgiving service at St Paul's Cathedral rivalled that of her coronation as a spectacle.
 The defeat of the armada was a potent propaganda victory, both for Elizabeth and for Protestant England.
 The English took their delivery as a symbol of God's favour and of the nation's inviolability under a virgin queen.
 However, the victory was not a turning point in the war, which continued for another sixteen years.

 In 1589, the year after the Spanish Armada, Elizabeth sent to Spain the English Armada or Counter Armada with 23,375 men and 150 ships, led by Francis Drake as admiral and John Norreys as general.
 The English fleet suffered a catastrophic defeat with 11,000–15,000 killed, wounded or died of disease and 40 ships sunk or captured.
 The advantage England had won upon the destruction of the Spanish Armada was lost, and the Spanish victory marked a revival of Philip II's naval power through the next decade.

-While the English navy kept an eye on the next invasion, it was left for English privateers to see to the hunt for Spanish and Portuguese treasure ships.
-They would take part in highly lucrative joint stock expeditions to raid and plunder settlements and shipping in the Atlantic and on the Spanish Main.
-Known as Elizabethan Sea Dogs; they included the likes of Drake, Hawkins and Raleigh.
+While the English navy watched for the next invasion, English privateers hunted for Spanish and Portuguese treasure ships, and took part in highly lucrative joint stock expeditions to raid and plunder settlements and shipping in the Atlantic and on the Spanish Main.
+Known as Elizabethan Sea Dogs, they included Drake, Hawkins and Raleigh.
 Elizabeth's court and powerful London merchants were at the forefront of promoting, equipping and financing these expeditions, which were authorized by Elizabeth.
-She alone would receive nearly a third of the profits, which in addition filled her realm's coffers.
+She alone received nearly a third of the profits, which in addition filled her realm's coffers.
 One of the most notable prizes was a large and highly valuable Portuguese Carrack, the Madre de Deus which was taken in battle off the Azores in 1592.
 It was subject to mass theft after arrival in Dartmouth, which angered Elizabeth, but even so the rest of the cargo was still half the wealth of the English treasury at the time.

 There were a number of failures; the most notable being Drake and Hawkins on a disastrous expedition to the Caribbean in 1595 during which both died, the news of which shocked Elizabeth.
 Despite this, a new breed of Sea Dogs came to fruition, the likes of James Lancaster, William Parker and the most successful of all Christopher Newport.
-Although they failed to capture any of the major treasure ships, Elizabeth's 'Sea Dogs' were highly successful; a strategy of harassment brought in an average of 15% of nation's imports every year throughout the war.
+Although they failed to capture any of the major treasure ships, Elizabeth's 'Sea Dogs' were highly successful; a strategy of harassment brought in an average of 15% of the nation's imports every year throughout the war.